Lawyers today have way too much to do, and juggling all those balls in the air at once could be blocking you from higher profitability.

 Likewise, workflow management differs from case management since case management requires unique touchpoints and considerations based on the specifics of the legal matter.

 Use Cases for Workflow Management in Law Firms

 Since most law firms have similar phases to their work with clients, workflow management has multiple applications in your law firm.

-Some of the easiest areas to incorporate workflow management into a law practice include client intake, billing, client communication, and document automation.
+Some of the easiest areas to incorporate workflow management into a law practice include client intake, billing, client communication, and document automation for lawyers.
 Legal workflow software may excel in one or more of these areas.

 Client intake is a process that requires some level of personalization but also involves the same steps taken repeatedly by your staff.
 To speed this process up without sacrificing any of the personal touches, workflow automation software can optimize this for your law firm.

 For example, once a client places a call, fills out a form, or requests information over email, your workflow management software could trigger a follow-up check-in call with information about next steps.
 Continuing to nurture prospective clients through good communication is a hallmark of a solid client intake workflow.